Graylog2/documentation/pages/architecture.rst

 The Kafka and AMQP inputs are still supported and can be used to build a custom setup using message brokers, if you want to keep using that.
 A reason for this might be that Graylog is not the only subscriber to the messages on the bus.
-However we would recommed to use Graylog forwarders to either write to a message bus after processing or write to other systems directly.
+However we would recommend to use Graylog forwarders to either write to a message bus after processing or write to other systems directly.